pulumi/pulumi-hugo/themes/default/content/blog/developer-portal-gallery/index.md

 # for details, and please remove these comments before submitting for review.
 ---

 Late last year [we announced Pulumi Developer Portal](/blog/building-developer-portals): a suite of features designed to empower organizations to construct robust internal developer portals.
 Since launching the level of adoption and customer interest has led us to make further improvements to enhance developer productivity and collaboration.
-We are excited to announce the latest enhancement in Pulumi Cloud: the introduction of a template gallery in the New Project Wizard.
+We are excited to announce the latest enhancement in Pulumi Cloud: the introduction of a template gallery in the New Project Wizard making creating cloud infrastructure easier than ever.

 <!--more-->
 ## See it in action